 For marketers and digital platforms alike, with great scale comes great responsibility.
 As video audiences expand exponentially and more consumers make the pivot to digital, the opportunity for improved reach and efficiency is being matched by the increased necessity to maintain brand safety and suitability.

-As a result, the need for planners and advertisers to find reliable tools and measures to protect a brand from appearing in unsuitable environments, where the risk of problematic associations are high, has never been greater.
+As a result, the need for planners and advertisers to find reliable tools and measures, while protecting the brand’s reputation from appearing in unsuitable environments – where the risk of problematic associations are high – has never been greater.

 Media agency Essence and one of its clients, British telecoms multinational BT, share how a strategic approach to brand suitability has helped them deliver reach, relevance, and new customer growth.